laminas/laminas-form/doc/book/zend.form.file-upload.md

 > ## Warning
-This is *not* the most efficient way of providing upload progress, since each polling request must go through the Zend Framework bootstrap process.
-A better example would be to use a standalone php file in the public folder that bypasses the MVC bootstrapping and only uses the essential `Zend\ProgressBar` adapters.
+This is *not* the most efficient way of providing upload progress, since each polling request must go through the Laminas bootstrap process.
+A better example would be to use a standalone php file in the public folder that bypasses the MVC bootstrapping and only uses the essential `Laminas\ProgressBar` adapters.

 Back in our view template, we will add the JavaScript to perform the AJAX POST of the form data, and to start a timeout interval for the progress polling.
 To keep the example code relatively short, we